Haruma-K/Addler/README.md

 In the above code, the resource is released as soon as the `fooObj` is destroyed.

-This way, you don't have to worry about forgetting to release it.
+Thus, you don't have to worry about forgetting to release it.

 <p align="center">
   <img width=500 src="https://user-images.githubusercontent.com/47441314/107219809-f0855880-6a54-11eb-9947-87e6948e4d60.png" alt="Lifetime Binding">